earthlab-education/Earth-Analytics-2023-01-Intro/textbook/intro-eds-textbook/04-python-fundamentals/01-get-started-python/python-fundamentals-02-variables.md

   name: Python3
 myst:
   substitutions:
-    title: 'Give it a name, find it later'
+    title: 'Use names to save information for later'
+    excerpt: |
+      One of the features that makes computer programming such a powerful tool is the ability to retrieve data (i.e. information) you computed earlier from **memory**.
+In the analogy of your computer as a kitchen, your memory is the **countertop space** - you can access everything in it quickly, but it's easy for it to get too crowded (and you don't want to leave anything there when you're done cooking!).
+Storing data in memory allows you to:
+        * **Hard code** values into your code, like physical constants, conversion factors, and file locations
-    excerpt: "Names store data (i.e. information) that you want to re-use in your code (e.g. single numeric value, path to a directory or file).
-Learn how to to create and work with names in `Python`."
+        * Perform multiple-step **workflows** without needing to save every intermediate step on your hard disk You can store data (i.e. information) in `Python` by giving it a **name**.
+You will need to name everything that you want to re-use in your code (e.g. single numeric value, path to a directory or file).
+Without names for data, `Python` would only be able to perform the same calculations as a handheld calculator.
     authors: 'Jenny Palomino, Leah Wasser, Nathan Korinek, Elsa Culler'
     objective: |
       * Explain how names are used in `Python` to store information.
-      * Use `Python` code to create names that store single data values including numbers and text strings.
+      * Use `Python` code to give names to single data values including numbers and text strings.
+      * Define computer **memory** and **disk space**
+      * Describe what the **workspace** is in `Python`
-      * Check the data type of a name using `Python`
+      * Check the data type of a value in your workspace.
 ---

 :::{include} ../../../textbook-header.md